maxmmyron/twentyfortygreat/README.md

 - various pay-to-win features such as "unlock undo moves" through an novel and innovative subscription (& advertisement) based revenue plan

-We will be expecting an initial seed round as soon as I can convince on of my business majors to stop playing golf every weekend.
+We will be expecting an initial seed round as soon as I can convince one of my business major friends to stop playing golf every weekend.